Introduction to the Froude Number

 The Froude Number is relevant in fluid dynamic problems where the weight of the fluid is an important force.

 In general this is the situation for free surfaces like cold windows and hot radiators.
-It is used in momentum transfer in general and open channel flow and wave and surface behavior calculations in particular.
+It is used when calculating momentum transfer in general and open channel flow and wave and surface behavior in particular.